-A glib answer is that the weight should be carried on the side which minimizes forces across the painful (right) hip.
-But which side is that?
+A glib (and correct) answer is that the weight should be carried on the side which minimizes forces across the painful (right) hip.
+But that leaves unanswered, which side is that?

 The correct answer is to carry the heavy object on the same side as the painful, arthritic hip.
 The reason is that this produces lower joint reactive forces.

 (What follows is probably the most complex (and longest) answer of all in the set.
 There are a lot of worthwhile concepts discussed here, so please dive in!)

 When standing on two feet, the load on each hip joint is 1/2 of the individual’s body weight (i.e. half on each side).
 That should be obvious.
 What might not be obvious, is when an individual is standing on one leg (even without moving) the force at the hip articulation is not equal to total body weight but rather multiples of that due to the pull of the abductor muscles which are working to prevent the body from tipping over.

 When one leg is off the ground, if unopposed, gravity would have the person tip toward the side of the lifted leg.
 Luckily, however, there are forces that may pull in the opposite direction (hip abductor muscles).
 This is “luckily” in the sense that it keeps the person upright even with one leg lifted; it can be considered “unluckily” in that this generates a lot of force on the affected hip.